ongair/docs/README.md

 ## Sending WhatsApp Template Messages

 This API method is used for sending WhatsApp template messages and only works on WhatsApp accounts.
 Your WhatsApp template messages also need to have been approved beforehand.
 Please contact [hello@ongair.im](mailto:hello@ongair.im) for help with getting your account approved.
-You can either send to a single contact or to a list of contacts
+You can either send to a single contact (via phone_number field or the contact_id) or to a list of contacts

 ### Parameters